JaydenNikifork/MultithreadedCompressor/README.md

 `<"compress" | "decompress">` to either compress or decompress, `<algorithm>` to select which compression algo to use (RLE only for now), and `<file>` as the name of your file to run on.
-When "compress" is selected, the generated file will be named "<file>-comressed".
-When "decompress" is selected, the generated file will be named "<file>-decompressed".
+When "compress" is selected, the generated file will be named "\<file\>-comressed".
+When "decompress" is selected, the generated file will be named "\<file\>-decompressed".

+### Efficiency

+For comparison, I wrote a singlethreaded compressor to compare to the multithreaded version.
+For fixed-sized chunks of 2KB, I witnessed roughly a 25% speed increase for the multithreaded version over both compression and decompression of 100KB of data.

 ### Deeper Dive